World Blockchain Summit: Pioneering Insights And Strategic Partnerships Ignite In Dubai

 World Blockchain Summit (WBS) is an event by Trescon that supports the growth of the blockchain, crypto and Web3 ecosystem globally.

 WBS is the world's longest-running blockchain, crypto, and web 3-focused summit series.
 Since our inception in 2017, we have hosted more than 20 editions in 11 countries as we strived to create the ultimate networking and deal flow platform for the Web3 ecosystem.
-Each edition brings together global leaders and emerging startups in the space, including investors, developers, IT leaders, entrepreneurs, government authorities, and others.
+Each edition brings together global leaders and emerging startups in the space, including investors, developers, IT leaders, entrepreneurs, government authorities, and others media Inquiries or partnerships please get in touch with:Shadi Dawi

 PR & Partnerships Director